 - Application to import for special use [DOC, 493 KB]

-You may also need to search the database for currently registered veterinary medicines:
+Check the database for authorised/registered veterinary medicines:

-Classification of veterinary medicines
+Compounding veterinary medicines

 - Classification of veterinary medicines [PDF, 75 KB]

-Authorising purchase and use
+Authorising purchase and use of vet medicines

 - Requirements for Authorising Veterinarians Notice [PDF, 219 KB]

-- Veterinary operating instructions guidelines [PDF, 231 KB]
+Veterinary operating instructions guidelines [PDF, 231 KB]

 Has this been useful?
 Give us your feedback